 Study 209 was a randomized, placebo- and active-controlled, double-blind, Phase 2b clinical study in patients undergoing primary unilateral total knee arthroplasty to evaluate the analgesic efficacy, safety and pharmacokinetics of locally administered HTX-011 into the surgical site.
-Following a dose-escalation phase, 222 patients were randomized to receive: (1) HTX-011 400 mg administered via instillation into the surgical site (HTX-011 alone); (2) HTX-011 400 mg administered via instillation into the surgical site (HTX-011 combination); (3) bupivacaine 125 mg administered via multiple injections into the surgical site; and (4) placebo.
+Following a dose-escalation phase, 222 patients were randomized to receive: (1) HTX-011 400 mg administered via instillation into the surgical site (HTX-011 alone); (2) HTX-011 400 mg administered via instillation into the surgical site with a low dose of ropivacaine injected into the posterior capsule (HTX-011 combination); (3) bupivacaine 125 mg administered via multiple injections into the surgical site; and (4) placebo.
 Ropivacaine and bupivacaine are generically available standard-of-care local anesthetics used in postoperative pain management.
 This study included a pre-specified hierarchical testing strategy for the primary and key secondary endpoints for the HTX-011 400 mg treatment groups.
-The primary endpoint was pain intensity as measured by the Auc from 0 to 72 hours post-surgery ("AUC 0-72") for HTX-011 compared to placebo.
+The primary endpoint was pain intensity as measured by the Area Under the Curve ("AUC") from 0 to 48 hours post-surgery ("AUC 0-48") for HTX-011 compared to placebo.
+The key secondary endpoint was pain intensity as measured by the AUC from 0 to 72 hours post-surgery ("AUC 0-72") for HTX-011 compared to placebo.
 The primary and key secondary endpoints were achieved: